 What did past me need that I can, you know, create for them?
 What sort of content pieces?
 What’s all the products and services that past me would have really, really needed to move through all of this stuff?

 And then it also works in terms of not just creating products but in terms of the content that you create and the messaging that you have.
-So it becomes really, really powerful and really helpful way of helping you, I guess, work through who it is you want to actually attract and you wanna attract people like yourself.
+It becomes really, really powerful and really helpful way of helping you, I guess, work through who it is you want to actually attract and you wanna attract people like yourself.

 Hopefully, you found this useful.
 And this really was a bridged cut-down version of, you know, coming up with your customer avatar and your ideal client profile.